fionazychung/Coursework_Y2_S1/Tutorial_2.md

-# Tutorial 2: Creating a Counter for the Rotation of the Block
+# Tutorial 2: Creating a Counter for the Rotation of a Block

 This tutorial builds on the script and Unity project created in tutorial 1.